patricklam/plam.new-webpage/content/top/nz-places.md

 Also,
 * all but one Wellington commuter train line (Johnsonville missing)
-* Onehunga Line in Auckland
+* Onehunga and Eastern Lines in Auckland

 ## Nature Reserves / Sanctuaries